Bky93/Greedy-chops-project-2/README.md

 GitHub backing up all aspects of the project.
 Bootstrap was used for across the site for responsiveness, style and layout.

+## Deployment

+The site was deployed on GitHub pages.

+## Local Deployment
+#### How to Clone:

+1. Log into your account on GitHub
+2. Go to the repository of this project [Greedy-chops-project-2](https://github.com/Bky93/Greedy-chops-project-2)
+3. Click on the code button, and copy your preferred clone link.
+4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
+5. Type 'git clone' into the terminal, paste the link you copied in step 3 and press enter.

 # Testing

 ## User testing